Kingdom of Heaven/Kingdom of God Bible Study Notes, Part 1

 •• This is a kingdom parable — (24) “The kingdom of heaven is like...”

-•• Jesus seeks to grow the kingdom of heaven by sowing good seed (i.e., people, “the sons of the kingdom”) in the world.
+•• Jesus seeks to grow the heavenly kingdom on earth by sowing good seed (i.e., people, “the sons of the kingdom”) in the world.

 •• The devil tries to thwart kingdom growth by sowing his people (“the sons of the evil one”) among the good seed.